Nickhill2380/employee-tracker/README.md

 ## Description

-This application allows the user to set up a database of their employees wtih their role, salary, department and manager.
+This application allows the user to set up a database of their employees with their role, salary, department and manager.
 They can allows add new roles and departments.
 Update employee role and manager if they change positons.

 ## Table of Contents